ppwwyyxx/vim-PinyinSearch/README.md

 USAGE:
 ======

 	call PinyinNext() and enter the target chars, you will jump to next word matching the target (Either English or Chinese which matches the first letter).
 	If no target is given to PinyinNext(), it will use your last target.

 	call PinyinSearch() and enter the target chars, all matched words will be highlighted, you can use 'n' in normal mode to jump between the matched words.
-	call PinyinSearch() again without giving any target, to clear the highlight and restore your custom map for 'n'
+	call PinyinSearch() again without giving any target to clear the highlight and restore your custom map for 'n'.

 EXAMPLE:
 ========